On bookshelves May 29, 2018

 Hi there, I’ve been here before.
 My name is Jeyna and I’m an indie author.

-During the day, I copy-write in a digital advertising agency.
-Prior to this move, I spent 4 years in a publishing house as both a writer and editor for children magazines, books, and pre-school materials - working with big names while trying to establish my own.
+During the day, I copy-write in a digital agency.
+Prior to this move, I spent 4 years in a publishing house as both a writer and editor for children magazines, books, and pre-school materials--working with big names while trying to establish my own.
 This is me stepping up my game in my authoring career on Inkshares.

 The Slave Prince is a book I’ve been working on since 2013.
 I finished the first draft in January 2013 and have been editing it for 3 years while writing other books.
 I’ve held it back because I wasn’t sure on what to do with it.
 Experiencing Inkshares once, I thought The Slave Prince deserves a chance here.